ylansegal/blog/source/about/index.markdown

 If you found something interesting, you can reach me on twitter [@ylansegal][5] or by email at ylan@{this domain}.
 I'd be happy to have a conversation.

+I'm currently employed as a Development Expert at SAP.
+All thoughts, content and opinions are my own.

 ## About This Blog

  I use [Octopress][1] to create this blog, themed with [Darkstipes][2].
 All content is written in [Markdown][3].
 Hosted on [Nearly Free Speech][4]